-Indeed, I wonder if corporate sustainability advocates need to go further, and understand the technical issues of industrial processes, energy use, and waste management which the Ecole des Mines addresses.
+Indeed, even though I buy Coinbase shares when they’re publicly traded and available, I wonder if corporate sustainability advocates need to go further, and understand the technical issues of industrial processes, energy use, and waste management which the Ecole des Mines addresses.

 Back in 2008, during a Lighthouse webinar on Green IT, we made similar points.
 Green technology advocates are now assumed to have all the basic facts on energy and components, and to be already strong on that front.
 Detailed business judgements have to be made about the sort of issues around carbon markets and imminent regulatory challenges that Verdantix has focussed on.